Mahima9861/EDA-with-python-and-pandas/README.md

 # EDA-with-python-and-pandas
-To perform Exploratory Data Analysis (EDA) on a supermarket sales dataset.
+ The task is to perform Exploratory Data Analysis (EDA) on a supermarket sales dataset.
 It will be accomplised  by completing each task in the project:
 Task 1: Initial Data Exploration
 Task 2: Univariate Analysis
 Task 3: Bivariate Analysis